Comparison between Ido and Novial

 Novial was created as an international auxiliary language by Danish linguist Otto Jespersen, who introduced it to the world in 1928.
 Jespersen had previously been a co-author of Ido, which started to take form around 1907.
 Both languages base their vocabularies primarily on prominent Germanic and Romance languages, but differ grammatically in several important respects.
 Novial is more analytic in its grammar than Ido, and, in Jespersen's view, more natural.

 Comparisons among Ido, Novial, and other notable international auxiliary languages have formed an important part of interlinguistic studies.
 For example, both Ido and Novial were among the languages investigated by the International Auxiliary Language Association (IALA), which developed Interlingua.

 Alphabets and pronunciation

 Both Ido and Novial are written using the modern Latin alphabet (a.k.a. the English alphabet), with no diacritics.
+The letters w and z are not used in Novial (except in proper names and international symbols); c and q are (besides proper names and international symbols) only used in digraphs: ch and qu.

 In the Phonetic Novial spelling system (1928, 1930) the main differences between the Novial vocabulary and those of other systems come from the suppression of the letters c and z.
 The letter s plays an important part but tends to distort the visual appearance of some words (sientie = science, sesa = cease, sivil(i) = civil).